 Then the ruling Arabs which further fortified the capital city until all other rulers until the arrival of the Knights of Malta.
 They too left their mark in building places and fortifications until Valletta was built and became the capital of Malta.

-As soon as you enter the high bastions through the main door across the moth, you are immediately transported into a different world.
+As soon as you enter the high bastions through the main door across the mouth, you taken back in time into a different world.
 With narrow medieval roads, Baroque style architecture, beautifully decorated palaces, noble houses, convents with adjacent chapels or churches.

 All constructed and beautifully decorated in Maltese limestone.
 In the centre you find a large typical Maltese square with an imposing cathedral dedicated to St. Paul.
-Due to its high location can be observed from far away and even more is the red dome of the Mdina cathedral giving an extraordinary impact upon observation.
+Since built at such high altitude it can be observed from far away and even more is the red dome of the Mdina cathedral giving an extraordinary impact upon observation.

 There are hardly any modern signs in the streets.
-It remains truly original in its character.
-All streets are paved and only a few residential cars are allowed inside.
-The evening lit up streets with lanterns remind us of the way people used to live.
+It remains original in its character.
+All streets paved with cobblestones and only residential cars can park within.
+The evening lit up streets with lanterns reminds us of the way people used to live.

-During the day the ‘Il-karozzin’ (a horsedrawn carriage) is hired by tourists for a tour around the city.
+During the day the ‘Il-karozzin’ (a horse-drawn carriage) can be hired by tourists for a tour around the city.
 The sound of the wheels on the paved roads reminds you of the past.

 This medieval city is very much visited by tourists.
 For the Maltese, it is a favourite.
 Apart from its attracting character, the Maltese like to come here for serenity, fantastic views both day or at night.

-But not the least, there is a very popular cafeteria called ‘Fontanella’ which offers delicious food and sweets.
+But not only for this reason, there is a very popular cafeteria called ‘Fontanella’ which offers delicious food but especially sweets.
 It is situated on the edge of the bastions overlooking the vast landscape of Malta.
-Do not miss this oppportunity.
+Do not miss this opportunity.

 Malta is truly an unexpected experience, so tiny but packed with culture.
 It does not leave any stone unturned in impressing its visitor.